HB159

 Summary

-As Introduced.
+As Passed House of Origin.
 Virginia Freedom of Information Act; proceedings for enforcement; petition for mandamus or injunction.

-Specifies that service of process or a summons for a hearing shall not be required when a petition for mandamus or injunction to enforce rights granted under the Virginia Freedom of Information Act has been filed.
-The bill requires the Office of the Executive Secretary of the Supreme Court to ...
-(More) update any district court materials, including any manuals, procedures, guidelines, and bench books, in accordance with the provisions of the bill.
-(Less)-
+Specifies that service of process or a summons for a hearing shall not be required when a petition for mandamus or injunction to enforce rights granted under the Virginia Freedom of Information Act has been filed.-

 Bill History